 - Respond to surveys.

-Please contact your Tenancy Worker who will put you in contact with the relevant person.
+Please contact your Housing Worker who will put you in contact with the relevant person.

 Salvation Army Housing recognises the importance of building sustainable and peaceful communities and has developed a wide range of strategies to ensure you enjoy a successful and long term experience.